AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/expert-sessions/aemsite-output-variations-jun27.md

 - **Community Forum** - For session-specific community interactions on Experience League, visit [AEM Guides Forum](https://experienceleaguecommunities.adobe.com/t5/experience-manager-guides/bd-p/xml-documentation-discussions).

-> [!NOTE]
->
+---

+**NOTE**

-> The features shown in this session are available on the following versions of AEM Guides:
+The features shown in this session are shown on the cloud release version 2406 of AEM Guides:

->
-> - On-prem 4.1 and later
-> - Cloud Services 2211 and later
+---

 ## Contact us